 Rose is attractive and she knows it and likes to show it whilst driving her husband mad.

 She’s also extremely good at manipulating everyone into believing her husband is losing his mind, which he only kinda is from all of his justified jealousy.

-Rose and her lover are planning a murder of Roses husband, but that won’t go according to the plan.
-Instead George ends up killing his cheating wife’s lover and he is pissed.
+Rose and her lover are planning the murder of Rose’s husband, but that won’t go according to the plan.
+Instead, George ends up killing his cheating wife’s lover and he is pissed.